imikimi/art-ery-pusher/README.md

 #### Init

 Because Pusher has different libraries for client and server, you need to require a different file depending on your context.
 This can be done right at the beginning of either your client or server code.
 These only load the correct libraries.
-Initialization is done during configuration.
+The Pusher libraries are initialized automatically after ArtSuite configuration.

 Client:
 ```coffeescript